iaerickson/herokuclassdemo/HerokuGuide.md

-# Deploying a Node Web Server to Heroku
+ca# Deploying a Node Web Server to Heroku

 This guide walks through the necessary steps to deploy your full stack Node.js application to Heroku!